theme-next/theme-next.org/source/docs/theme-settings/posts/index.md

 {% tabs preamble %}
 <!-- tab <code>excerpt_description</code> -->
-If you have added `description` and set its value to your article summary in {% exturl front-matter https://hexo.io/docs/front-matter.html %}, NexT excerpts `description` as preamble text in homepage by default.
+If you have added `description` and set its value to your article summary in [front-matter](https://hexo.io/docs/front-matter.html), NexT excerpts `description` as preamble text in homepage by default.
 Without `description`, the full contents would be the preamble text in homepage.

 You can disable it by editing values `excerpt_description` to `false` in {% label primary@theme config file %}.